ptdriscoll/aws-s3/README.md

     - Go to your S3 buckets, and create a new bucket
     - Open bucket, go to the Properties tab, click on Edit for Static website hosting, and click on Enable
     - Specify the default Index document, and Error document, and then hit Save changes
-    - Go to the Permissions tab, click Edit for Block public access, uncheck Block all public access, and hit Save changes
+    - Go to the Permissions tab, click Edit for Block public access, uncheck Block all public access, and hit Save
-	- Then click Edit for Bucket policy, add a policy like this (but with your Bucket ARN) and hit Save changes:
+    - Then click Edit for Bucket policy, and add a policy like this (but with your Bucket ARN) and hit Save changes:

         ```
 		{
 		  "Version":"2012-10-17",